The symptoms of addiction are often both physical and psychological. Additionally, any kind of trauma affects your mind and body on a cellular level.

 Simply retraining your thoughts isn’t always enough to transform your reaction to an event.
 Sometimes, altering the way that you move your body can help you dispel negative energy.

 The first step in this technique is recognizing the tension symptoms that you link to the traumatic event.
 The next step is learning methods of returning to balance.
+This could involve dancing, breathing exercises, vocalization, exercise or healing touch.
+As you switch between these stressed and comforted states, you dispel the energy that has built up from your traumatic experience.

 This may involve dancing, breathing exercises, vocalization, exercise or healing touch.
 As you switch between these stressed and comforted states, you dispel the energy that has built up from your traumatic experience.